 But I want to make it!!

 So do I!
 It’s cool!
 And I even have a Pinterest board dedicated to it!
-So here are some recommendations from someone who is in no way an expert!
+So here are some recommendations for what to use:

 You can get some lovely jersey yarn, I particularly like Hoooked Zpagetti.
 But there are many others, including indie made stuff on Etsy.
 There is even a whole UK based website dedicated to just jersey yarn!
 You can double this stuff up and get a durable chunky look.